 Deep and mysterious waters lie just off California’s coast, sometimes within a stone’s throw of the beach.
 A millennium of tectonic forces, and more recent geologic forces like ice ages and erosion have brought these present-day deep ocean habitats, called submarine canyons, to our coastal doorstep.
 Exotic ocean life and biological diversity abound in these deep canyons.

 Submarine canyons connect the deep and shallow worlds of our coastal ecosystem.
-Twenty-eight of California’s 124 marine protected areas (MPAs) protect portions of submarine canyons or steep walls deeper than 650 feet.
+Thirty of California’s 124 marine protected areas (MPAs) protect portions of submarine canyons or steep walls deeper than 650 feet.
 Recently, researchers visited several of these deepwater MPAs to explore and bring back imagery of strange, unique, and rarely seen marine animals, adding to the collective understanding of California’s rich coastal ecosystem.

 The seafloor region where canyons occur is known as the continental margin.
 It forms the boundary between our relatively shallow coast and the expansive abyssal plain of the Pacific Ocean.
 Submarine canyons cut through the continental shelf and slope, resembling steep mountain valleys extending towards shore.

 At over a mile deep, California’s Monterey Submarine Canyon rivals the Grand Canyon in depth, and crosses into two state marine conservation areas (SMCAs): Soquel Canyon SMCA and Portuguese Ledge SMCA.
 Both MPAs provide protection for unique deep-sea habitat.